CameronNorton-21/Active-Directory-Home-Lab/README.md

 ## How to Use This Repo
 This repository contains step-by-step screenshots and descriptions of an Active Directory lab environment.
 Each screenshot corresponds to a specific lab task.
-To view the lab flow, follow the screenshots in numerical order from '01-server-install.png' through '11-successful-login.png'.
+To view the lab flow, follow the screenshots in numerical order from '1.
+Server Install' through '11.
+Successful Login'.